hcomet/CheapoDC/CheapoDC/README.md

    * The Weather API URL (***`WAPI`***) API command no longer supports a SET capability.
    * The Weather Icon URL (***`WIURL`***) API command no longer supports a SET capability.
    * The Cloud Coverage (***`CLC`***) API command has been deprecated.
+6. Support for the Web Sockets based API has been deprecated and removed in V2.2.0.
+The TCP API continues to be supported and used by the INDI driver.
-6. CheapoDC V2 will automatically upgrade the CDCConfig.json on your CheapoDC device when the new firmware version is installed.
+7. CheapoDC V2 will automatically upgrade the CDCConfig.json on your CheapoDC device when the new firmware version is installed.
 Previous configuration settings will be maintained.
 Follow the [Upgrade Steps](#upgrading-to-v21x) below to preserve your
 CheapoDC configuration files.
-7. Change in ESP32 Partition Scheme required for CheapoDC V2.1.x.
+8. Change in ESP32 Partition Scheme required for CheapoDC V2.1.x.
 See [Partition Scheme](#partition-scheme) for details.
+9. As of V2.2.0, CheapDC now supports firmware and data partition upgrades using the Web UI and HTTP OTA.
+See the documentation on [Web Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.
-8. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.
+10. See the CheapoDC [release notes](https://github.com/hcomet/CheapoDC/releases) for additional details.

 ## Setting Up Your Build Environment